nofechbo/bank/bank_fe/README.md

 * Uses `localStorage` to persist login across refreshes
 * Authentication state is managed by a React Context (`AuthContext`)
 * All sensitive routes are protected using a `ProtectedRoutes` wrapper
+* WebSocket connection is handled by a custom hook (useDashboardSocket) in the dashboard.
+It listens for dashboard:update messages and triggers a data refresh.
 * `/dashboard`, `/transfer`, and `/verify` are fully functional
 * `.env` is **not committed to git** — instead, `.env.example` is provided